configu/configu/CONTRIBUTING.md

 The [root](https://github.com/configu/configu/blob/main/package.json) directory serves as the skeleton for the Configu project and provides the resources needed for developers to build and contribute to it.

-#### **types/**

-The [./types](https://github.com/configu/configu/tree/main/types) directory holds the core types of the Configu project.
-These types are written in [TypeScript](https://www.typescriptlang.org/), and then converted into strongly-typed models and serializers in various programming languages using [`quicktype`](https://quicktype.io/).
-These core types serve as the foundation for all Configu SDKs.

-> Running `pnpm install` in the root directory triggers type generation of the various supported SDKs.

 #### **examples/**

 The [./examples](https://github.com/configu/configu/tree/main/examples) directory demonstrates various concepts and best practices with some real-world use-cases of Configu.